stat133-sp19/hw-stat133-JIYU1998/workout01/report/workout01-yu-ji.md

 Data
 ----

-Data are shooting statistics of five players, Stephen Curry, Klay Thompson, Kevin Durant, Draymond Green and Andre Iguodala.
-Time period is from 2016 to 2017.
-Each line of the dataset contains the information for a shot.
+Data are shooting statistics of five players, Stephen Curry, Klay Thompson, Kevin Durant, Draymond Green and Andre Iguodala, with certain manipulation.
+Time is from 2016 to 2017.
+Each line of the dataset contains the detailed information for a shot.
+(For more information, check folder data.)

 Analysis
 --------